 More often than not, the scammer will reply, stating that he could not retrieve the money (that was not sent anyway) and ask for a scan of the payment slip.
 That's when I reply with this:

 Here is a phoney bank document that a scammer sent me when I posed as Herpes Cockrash in the now infamous Bayford Lotto scam.
 This is where scammers claim to be lottery winners who wish to share their good fortune with whoever responds to their stupid and very obvious swindle.
-How anybody could believe that somebody could be named Herpes Cockrash is beyond belief, but most African scammers are uneducated dickheads anyway and up to the time of writing, not one of them has questioned the name.
+How anybody could believe that somebody could be named Herpes Cockrash is beyond belief, but most African scammers are uneducated dickheads anyway and so far, not one of them has questioned the name.

 So good old Herpes Cockrash made this particular scammer waste his time with emails back and forth, as well as concocting up this fake bank statement bearing Herpes's name and all those fake bank numbers that Herpes provided.
 What is truly amazing is that the Bayford Lotto scam has been around for a long time and yet people still fall for it.
 A quick search on the Internet has a myriad of websites describing the scam and even that bank statement with the word "Telex" gives the game away, because nobody has used Telex for decades.